-A question about the dangers of distracted driving, including ban on use of cell phones and electronic devices, must be on every knowledge test.
+A question about the dangers of distracted driving, including a ban on the use of cell phones and electronic devices, must be on every knowledge test.

 Owners of ATVs and boats will be prohibited from registering them if they owe property tax on a motor vehicle.

-One point will go on the driver license record of anyone convicted of distracted driving.
+One point will go on the driver's license record of anyone convicted of distracted driving.
 Fines also will be increased.